 - Stay consistent by providing high quality content regularly.
 Consistency is key!
 If you don’t think you can manage a consistent posting schedule, hire someone *raises hand* to manage your social media for you.

 - Complete all bios and profiles with relevant, up-to-date information.
+Include your picture on your profiles too, because logos do not run businesses, us humans do.
+A picture of a person is more relatable as your profile avatar.
 The more information you can share, the better your chance of people wanting to following you.

 - Don’t buy followers.
 I repeat, NEVER BUY FOLLOWERS.
-Fake followers cannot spend money on your products and services.
+Instead of patting yourself on the back for high follower counts, define success metrics that directly relate to your revenue goals.
+Besides, fake followers cannot spend money on your products and services.

 - Check your spelling and grammar.
 Auto-correct is a sure fire way to inadvertently post the wrong word choice.
 I know you’ve seen a few posts that made no sense because of auto-correct.
 Do a quick proofread before hitting any send/tweet/share buttons.
 You don’t look too bright when using misspelled words and poor grammar.

-- Don’t create posts with the intention of going viral – create content for your audience.
+- Don’t create posts with the intention of going viral – create content your audience will find valuable.
+If your audience likes the content, they will share it.

 - Host a contest, ask questions, post a poll, etc. to foster engagement and get the people talking.
 Be sure to adhere to the specific rules of each social media platform.
 Be sure to write a blog post about your contest with links and instructions to participate.

 - Don’t talk only about yourself and share only your own content.
 Nobody likes a spotlight hog!
 Being social is about engagement, so actively engage by sharing other people’s content.
 The “me me me” mentality only works for celebs.

 - Don’t share mass amounts of posts in a short time period – spread your posts out.
 Otherwise, you’ll flood people’s timelines.
 Or worse yet, your audience won’t see your posts because they aren’t active at that particular time.